If you have further questions, please Contact Us.

 Being a gas appliance, we recommend an annual maintenance check with your dealer or a licensed professional to ensure peak performance from your fireplace.

 Our standard fireplaces are built to specific configurations; that being said, we are more than happy to talk to you about custom projects.
 We love to work out design challenges so please contact us and we’ll design an elegant solution together.

-Alternatively, we also offer the dual listed G Series natural gas burner which comes in three standard sizes (42”, 60” and 72”).
+Alternatively, we also offer the dual-listed G Series natural gas burner which comes in three standard sizes (42”, 60”, and 72”).
 This flexible burner can be used in many custom hearth projects for a fraction of the cost of a truly custom-made burner.

 Visit our G Series product page for more information.

-B-Vent / Natural Vent – This type of fireplace venting uses economical B-vent pipe for a chimney.
+B-Vent / Natural Vent – This type of fireplace venting uses an economical B-vent pipe for a chimney.
 Some of its features are:

 Vent-Free / Ventless – A vent-free gas fireplace operates without a chimney, flue or vent, so you can install one just about anywhere.
 Modern vent-free gas fireplaces offer the following benefits: